Homeowners Insurance in and around San Leandro

 Would you like to create a personalized homeowners quote?

 That’s why your friends and neighbors in San Leandro turn to State Farm Agent Ed Spijker.
-Ed Spijker can explain your liabilities and help you make sure your bases are covered.
+Ed Spijker can explain your liabilities and help you find the most appropriate coverage for you.

 Have More Questions About Homeowners Insurance?